 The drawers being highly decorative and consisting of fruitwood and ebony banding with central tortoiseshell panel with ebony and ivory line decoration, the sides being veneered with figured walnut.

-Originally the chest would probably have had wooden knob handles, the brass handles and escutcheons being a later addition dating from the Arts & Crafts period (1880-1910) - it is not uncommon for handles etc. to be replaced at some time due to changing fashions over the years.
+The chest would probably have had wooden knob handles originally, the brass handles and escutcheons being a later addition dating from the Arts & Crafts period (1880-1910) - it is not uncommon for handles etc. to be replaced at some time due to changing fashions over the years.

 Originally the chest would probably have been supported by a stand but again changes have been made probably in the late 19th century where turned and ebonised legs and castors have been added.

-This chest is in excellent condition for age with some old repairs, it is of stable construction and can go straight into a home and is a very versatile piece.
+This chest is in very good condition for age with some old repairs, it is of stable construction and can go straight into a home and is a very versatile piece.